Appeals, Safety Nets, and Superintendent Determination

 - Superintendent Determination Option for Graduation with a Local Diploma, updated August 2018

-- Superintendent Determination Option for Graduation with a Local Diploma: Question and Answers, updated August 2018
+- Superintendent Determination Option for Graduation with a Local Diploma: Questions and Answers, updated August 2018

 - Form (to be returned to NYSED): Superintendent Determination for Graduation with a Local Diploma, updated January 2018